Quantum-metric-nematicity induced Kerr-like polarization rotation without time-reversal symmetry breaking

-To quantify the KLE, we discuss the complex Kerr angle $\theta_{\rm K}+i\zeta_{\rm K}$.
+To quantify the QMNKR, we discuss the complex Kerr angle $\theta_{\rm K}+i\zeta_{\rm K}$.
 Figure~\ref{graphene2}(a) shows the $\omega$ dependence of $\theta_{\rm K}$ (blue) and $\zeta_{\rm K}$ (red) for a fixed polarization direction $\phi=0$, where $\bar{\sigma}_{xy}$ is essential according to Eq.~\eqref{eq_angle1}.
 When the photon energy is below the band gap, the ellipticity $\zeta_K$ vanishes due to the absence of absorption, while the rotation angle $\theta_K$ remains finite.
 As the photon energy increases, the interplay between the quantum metric and the energy factor leads to the evolution of the complex Kerr angle, accompanied by several pronounced peaks.
 Moreover, increasing the mass term $\Delta$ to enlarge the band gap roughly reduces the peak values of Kerr angles~\cite{SM}, as the quantum metric generally decreases with increasing band gap, which also demonstrate the key role of the quantum metric.
-In Fig.~\ref{graphene2}(b), we fix the photon energy at $\hbar\omega=4$ and examine the dependence of the complex Kerr angle on the incident polarization direction $0\le\phi\le\pi$.
-The KLE is not only obtained at $\phi=0$ but also at $\phi=\pi/4$, reflecting the fact that both of the quantum-metric nematicity $\bar{g}_{xy}$ and $\bar{g}_{x^2-y^2}$ are finite in our model.
+In Fig.~\ref{graphene2}(b), we fix the photon energy at $\hbar\omega=4$ eV and examine the dependence of the complex Kerr angle on the incident polarization direction $0\le\phi\le\pi$.
+The QMNKR is not only obtained at $\phi=0$ but also at $\phi=\pi/4$, reflecting the fact that both of the quantum-metric nematicity $\bar{g}_{xy}$ and $\bar{g}_{x^2-y^2}$ are finite in our model.
+Importantly, the $\theta_K$ exhibits a $\text{sin}(2\phi+\phi_0)$-like behavior, which is different from conventional $\phi$-independent MOKE.

-\emph{KLE in strained MoS$_2$.---}We established that the KLE emerges owing to the quantum-metric nematicity by using a minimal model, where the system preserves $\mathcal{T}$ symmetry and lacks SOC and thus conventional MOKE is prohibited.
-To demonstrate its feasibility in a realistic material platform, we examine the KLE in monolayer MoS$_2$ with strain.
+\emph{QMNKR in strained MoS$_2$.---}We established that the QMNKR emerges owing to the quantum-metric nematicity by using a minimal model, where the system preserves $\mathcal{T}$ symmetry and lacks SOC and thus conventional MOKE is prohibited.
+To demonstrate its feasibility in a realistic material platform, we examine the QMNKR in monolayer MoS$_2$ with strain.
 We adopt a model parametrized from first-principles calculations~\cite{SM}, and the strain effect is taken into account by phenomenologically modifying the hopping parameters as in the previous model, to ensure the presence of the quantum-metric nematicity.
 The applied strain is estimated to be about $2\%$~\cite{SM} and is well achievable in experiments~\cite{Manzeli2017}.